WayScience/cell-health-data/2.extract-features/README.md

 In this module, we present our pipeline for extracting features from the Cell Health data.

-### Feature Extraction
+### DeepProfiler Feature Extraction

-We use [DeepProfiler](https://github.com/cytomining/DeepProfiler), commit [`f12f39b`](https://github.com/cytomining/DeepProfiler/commit/f12f39b8a905b0bb40d343e21e89bfda537b710a), to extract features from the Cell Health data.
+We use [DeepProfiler](https://github.com/cytomining/DeepProfiler) (commit [`f12f39b`](https://github.com/cytomining/DeepProfiler/commit/f12f39b8a905b0bb40d343e21e89bfda537b710a)) to extract features from the Cell Health data.

 We use a [pretrained model](https://github.com/broadinstitute/luad-cell-painting/tree/main/outputs/efn_pretrained/checkpoint) from the [LUAD Cell Painting repository](https://github.com/broadinstitute/luad-cell-painting) with DeepProfiler.
 [Caicedo et al., 2022](https://www.molbiolcell.org/doi/10.1091/mbc.E21-11-0538) trained this model to extract features from Cell Painting data.